janosgyerik/writing-markdown-well/README.md

 Therefore, it's good to write a document in a way that's easy to read.
 If documentation is read far more than it is written, then the care you put into writing well is worth the investment.
+(If you're reading this text in a rendered form, take a look at the [plain text form here][source-code].)

 High-level structures
 ---------------------